beykal-lab/Hyperparameter-Optimization-within-the-DOMINO-framework/README.md

 ## Data and Script Explanation

-- Data: In this case study, we analyze the separation of ethanol and water via extractive distillation using mono-ethylene glycol solvent.
-The process considers two columns connected in series where the solvent and the azeotropic mixture of ethanol and water are co-fed to the first column to recover ethanol, and the bottom product is then fed to the second column to recover and recycle the monoethylene glycol solvent.
-The details of the process design, the Aspen Plus model, and the exact entry points of the streams to columns can be found in <sup>[2](ghalavand2021heat)</sup>.
-We collect 2500 random samples within the operational range of the process variables shown in Table from the Aspen Plus simulation.
+- Data: In this case study, We examine the separation of ethanol and water by extractive distillation using monoethylene glycol as the solvent.
+The procedure involves two columns arranged in series: the solvent and an azeotropic mixture of ethanol and water are simultaneously introduced into the first column to extract ethanol, and the bottom product is subsequently directed to the second column to recover and recycle the monoethylene glycol solvent.
+The specifics of the process design, the Aspen Plus model, and the precise entry locations of the streams to the columns are available in <sup>[2](ghalavand2021heat)</sup>.
+We gather 2,500 random samples within the operational range of the process variables defined in the table from the Aspen Plus simulation.

-### Table: Features of the regression model for the extractive distillation process
+### Table: Features of used as variables in the regression model for this case study

 | Process Variable | Range |
 |------------------|-------|